BRAND NEW: Our Impact Report for 2024-2025 is out now! See what we’ve been working on over the previous year.

 • Activity duplication option: Create your own activity template and duplicate it with ease to save having to input all the details again.

-• Improved analytics: Easily filter and export your activity reports.
+• Improved analytics: Easily filter and export your activity reports, and see the interactions with your activity.

 The benefit to users

-All providers are required to use Every Move to promote their activities, even when you take bookings on another site.
+All providers are required to use Eequ to list and promote their activities, even when you take bookings on another site.
 The only exception is when funding is for a closed provision not open to the public, therefore not requiring advertising.

-If you cannot use the Every Move booking system, for any reason you must notify the Big Norfolk Holiday Fun team.
-The amount we can pay you upfront is determined by whether you use Every Move to take bookings.
+If you cannot use the Eequ booking system, for any reason you must notify the Big Norfolk Holiday Fun team.
+The amount we can pay you upfront is determined by whether you use Eequ to take bookings.

 We will let providers know the opening date of each programme in plenty of time for you to get activities listed.